ondrej-kvasnovsky/vaadin-8-on-grails-3/command_line.md

 apply plugin: 'com.vaadinongrails.vaadin-gradle-plugin'
 ```

-Now we need to add repository for `grails-vaadin-plugin` first.
+Now we need to add repository for `grails-vaadin-plugin`.
 ```groovy
 repositories {
     // ...